lucaminudel/tweeeeeeeeeet/README.md

 ### libraries used, thanks to
 - http://pivotal.github.com/jasmine/ for the tests in the spec folder
 - https://github.com/mojombo/clippy/ for the copy to clipboard flash library
+- http://www.jslint.com/ for the check of the JavaScript code quality